Meshery’s command line interface is

 mesheryctl commands can be categorized as follows:

-mesheryctl- Global flags
+mesheryctl- Global overrides and flags

 mesheryctl mesh- Service Mesh Lifecycle & Configuration Management